 Last month, we shared our 2016 PARCC scores.
 Today, we’re writing with more good news about PARCC, this time looking at our PARCC score growth results.

-The status results we reported in September reflect achievement data, or how well our individual scholars are meeting Colorado’s academic expectations.
-The growth results provide information on how our scholars make progress over time toward meeting or exceeding those expectations and are an additional data point to reinforce our scholars’ performance as the highest performing elementary school in Denver serving a majority of students eligible for Free and Reduced Lunch (FRL).
+The status results we reported in September reflect achievement data, or how well our individual students are meeting Colorado’s academic expectations.
+The growth results provide information on how our students make progress over time toward meeting or exceeding those expectations and are an additional data point to reinforce our students’ performance as the highest performing elementary school in Denver serving a majority of students eligible for Free and Reduced Lunch (FRL).

-Growth scores are reported as median growth percentiles (MGP), meaning that scholars’ PARCC scores from 2016 are compared to their scores from 2015 and then their year-to-year progress is compared to others with similar scores.
-Based on that comparison, scholars are given a percentile score (1-99) and the median percentile score of all scholars in a grade or school determines the school’s MGP.
+Growth scores are reported as median growth percentiles (MGP), meaning that students’ PARCC scores from 2016 are compared to their scores from 2015 and then their year-to-year progress is compared to others with similar scores.
+Based on that comparison, students are given a percentile score (1-99) and the median percentile score of all students in a grade or school determines the school’s MGP.
 We’re excited about what the results show.

 - Our growth in math is excellent (76 MGP), ranking RMP Creekside 4th of all DPS elementary schools on math growth and 18th of all elementary schools in the state.